 Notifications of potentially waterborne diseases This report presents information on how New Zealanders' health is affected by three potentially waterborne diseases (PWD): campylobacteriosis, giardiasis and cryptosporidiosis.
-Key facts - Children aged under four years experienced much higher notification rates for all waterborne diseases covered in this surveillance report. - The age-standardised rate of campylobacteriosis notifications was 108.8 per 100,000 people in 2021, following a steady decline since 2008. - The notification rate for cryptosporidiosis was 16.5 per 100,000 people, one of the lowest reported rates since 2001. - Notification rates of giardiasis have remained similar to 2020 after the sharp decrease in notifications from 2019 to 2020.
-Waterborne diseases and the environment Campylobacteriosis is one of the most common infections caused by bacteria in humans, and whilst it is most notably a foodborne disease, evidence shows that outbreaks can also be attributed to water contamination (Wilson et al. 2008).
+Key facts - Children aged under four years experienced much higher notification rates for all waterborne diseases covered in this surveillance report. - The age-standardised rate of campylobacteriosis notifications was 106.2 per 100,000 people in 2023, continuing a steady decline post-2008. - The notification rate for cryptosporidiosis was 17.2 per 100,000 people, one of the lowest reported rates since 2001. - The notification rate for giardiasis was 16.4 per 100,000 people, the second-lowest reported rate since 2001 Waterborne diseases and the environment Campylobacteriosis is one of the most common infections caused by bacteria in humans, and whilst it is most notably a foodborne disease, evidence shows that outbreaks can also be attributed to water contamination (Wilson et al 2008).
 Campylobacter normally inhabit the intestine of warm-blooded animals but can cause waterborne infections resulting from water contamination from fecal run-off from farms.
 Other important waterborne enteric pathogens that can be transmitted via wastewater include Cryptosporidium and Giardia (Pitkänen 2013).
 Cryptosporidiosis and giardiasis are infections caused by protozoal parasites and can also contaminate waterways and result in waterborne transmission of disease (Carmena 2010).
 Waterborne diseases are often causative agents of gastroenteritis in humans.
 Although the infection can be self-limiting in most people, it can be lethal for immunocompromised individuals.
 Waterborne diseases can often remain in waterways outside of a human host for extended periods, making transmission through drinking and recreational water an increased risk.
-Potentially waterborne disease notification rates The campylobacteriosis notification rate in 2021 was 108.8 per 100,000 people (5,720 notifications), a slight increase from 2020 (Figure 1), but still continuing a declining trend from 2009 onwards.
-The minor elevation in the rate for 2016 is due to a campylobacteriosis outbreak in Havelock North.
-The large decrease in the campylobacteriosis rate from 2008 onward has been attributed to the introduction of food safety regulations for poultry production in 2007 and 2008 (Duncan 2014).
+Potentially waterborne disease notification rates The campylobacteriosis notification rate in 2023 was 106.2 per 100,000 people (5,775 notifications), a slight decrease from the previous year, continuing a declining trend from 2008 onwards (Figure 1).
+The minor elevation in the rate for 2016 was due to a campylobacteriosis outbreak in Havelock North.
+The large decrease in the campylobacteriosis rate leading up to 2008 has been attributed to the introduction of food safety regulations for poultry production in 2007 and 2008 (Duncan 2014).
 Consequently, the decline represents a drop in the number of food-related cases.
 It is unlikely to represent a change in the pattern of cases contracted through contact with contaminated water.

-Age-standardised rate (per 100,000) Note: The 95% confidence intervals for this graph are displayed as vertical bars.
-Source: ESR 2023 In 2021, the age-standardised notification rate for cryptosporidiosis was 16.5 per 100,000 people (702 notifications).
-The notification rate for cryptosporidiosis has been fairly volatile, with an increase in notification rates between 2014 (14.0 per 100,000) and 2018 (37.6 per 100,000).
-There was a subsequent decline between 2018 and 2021.
-As a result, the rate in 2021 is under half that of just three years previously, with the rate in 2018 being the highest rate of notifications in the last 20 years of data (Figure 2).
-There was a notable drop in the rate of giardiasis between 2019 and 2020 after a period of no real change.
-The age-standardised rate fell from 34.3 to 22.5 per 100,000 people, which is the largest year-to-year difference on record.
-The number of cases underpinning the rate fell from 1,570 to 1,080.
-In 2021, the rates of giardiasis (21.9 per 100,000 people) remained relatively unchanged from the previous year, with 1,034 cases. magnitude of the change suggests it may be partly due to reductions in access to healthcare (and cases going unreported as a result) during periods of elevated COVID-19 restrictions during the year.
-Figure 2: Cryptosporidiosis and giardiasis notification rates, 2001-2021
+Figure 1: Campylobacteriosis notification rate, 2001-2023 Note: The 95% confidence intervals for this graph are displayed as vertical bars.
+Source: ESR 2024 In 2023, the age-standardised notification rate for cryptosporidiosis was 17.2 per 100,000 people (770 notifications).
+The rate for cryptosporidiosis has been fairly volatile, currently at one of the lowest levels since 2001.
+A few years previously, the rate in 2018 was the highest in the last 20 years of data (Figure 2).
+There was a notable drop in the rate of giardiasis between 2019 and 2020 after a period of no real change, leading to the lowest rate this century in 2022: 13.9 per 100,000 people.
+In 2023, the rates of giardiasis rose slightly to 16.4 per 100,000 (based on 89 cases), bringing an end to the consecutive years of decreases.
+Figure 2: Cryptosporidiosis and giardiasis notification rates, 2001-2023